 This Salisbury steak dish has been revamped from the dish of the past into something that just melts in your mouth.

-It's ideal when the weather turns colder served on a bed of creamy mashed potatoes.
+It’s ideal when the weather turns colder served on a bed of creamy mashed potatoes or egg noodles.

 After having made this multiple times I do recommend a few tips so the dish turns out perfect every time.

-- Sear the meatballs then finish cooking them by simmering in the gravy.
+- Sear the meatballs in a large skillet then finish cooking them by simmering in the gravy.

 - Be sure to use sweet Vidalia onions.